 Dr. Creighton M. Litton, Chair

-Creighton has been at the University of Hawai‘i, Mānoa since 2007, and currently splits his time as the Director of the Undergraduate Research Office, Chair of the Undergraduate Research Opportunities Program, and a professor in the Department of Natural Resources and Environmental Management.
-He has >20 years of experience in mentoring students on research projects, which he uses as a basis for his current administrative role in the Undergraduate Research Office.
+Creighton has been at the University of Hawai‘i, Mānoa since 2007, and currently splits his time as the Director of the Undergraduate Research Opportunities Program, and a professor in the Department of Natural Resources and Environmental Management.
+He has >20 years of experience in mentoring students on research projects, which he uses as a basis for his current administrative role in the Undergraduate Research Opportunities Program.
 It was a faculty-mentored research experience as an undergraduate student that set him on his professional journey and led him to his current position, and he now seeks to facilitate these opportunities for students at UH Mānoa.
 Creighton is an avid outrigger canoe paddler, and also enjoys spending his free time gardening and working in his yard.
 In his downtime, he likes to chill out at home with his wife and two dogs.

 Seung Yang, Program Coordinator

 Seung has been the Program Coordinator of the Undergraduate Research Opportunities Program since 2018.
 He earned his BA degree at the College of William & Mary in History and his M.A. in Asian Studies at the University of Hawai‘i, Mānoa.
-His interest in working with undergraduate students stems from his internship interviewing exchange/international students about their experience studying abroad at William & Mary, which led him to value outside-the-classroom experiences in higher education.
-While post-undergraduate circumstances had steered him into working as a consultant and project manager for government agencies, he is excited to be back working with and for students.
+His interest in working with undergraduate students stems from his internship interviewing exchange/international students about their experience studying abroad at William & Mary, which led him to value outside-the-classroom learning experiences in higher education.
 He is happy to advise students on the UROP application process, and his favorite part of the job is talking to students and learning about students’ projects.

 Jessie Chen, Program Coordinator